turtle7373/cs330projectcode/README.md

 and test.

-and for part 2 restart the command prompt and locate file again and type

-(java -jar part2.jar)
+and for part 2 type (java -jar part2.jar)

 and test.